 "We are left with the question of what kind of pedagogy would be resonant with the postmodern world, seeking a performative mode that does not depend on reproduction of the authoritative/authorizing voice?" - Thomas Rickert, Acts of Enjoyment

-In my nine years of teaching writing at the college level, I have had the privilege of teaching first-year writing courses and upper division writing courses at both Dartmouth College and the University of South Florida.
-Additionally, during my time as a Junior Writing Program Administrator at USF, I co-taught two graduate level courses in composition theory and praxis.
+The 2018-19 academic year marks my twelfth year teaching writing at the collegiate level.
+During that time, I have taught first-year writing courses, upper division technical and professional writing courses, senior level new media production, and graduate courses in composition and rhetorical theory.
 These diverse experiences have led me to a few important realizations about teaching writing and rhetoric.
 For a more complete picture of my teaching experience, please see the pages collected under the Courses menu above as well as my Teaching Portfolio.

 WRITING CANNOT BE SEPARATED FROM RHETORIC.